Juniper/contrail-windows-docs/doc/Quick_start/deployment.md

 ## Troubleshooting

-**Note**: if you encounter any problems during during or after deployment, see [troubleshooting section](../Known_issues/Troubleshooting.md).
+**Note**: if you encounter any problems during or after deployment, see [troubleshooting section](../Known_issues/Troubleshooting.md).

 ## Prerequisites